dullage/ESP-LED-MQTT/README.md

 To use this code simply configure the PIN and NUMPIXELS variables in the NeoPixel section.
 You will also need to configure the credentials for your WiFi and MQTT broker, see <REDACTED> code.
 Lastly you can tailor the MQTT topics as requried.

 ## Features
-* Works well with Home Assistant
+* Works well with Home Assistant.
-* Includes 7 animations
+* Includes 7 animations.
-* Basic control using simple MQTT commands (e.g. "1" to turn on)
+* Basic control using simple MQTT commands (e.g. "1" to turn on, "0" to turn off).
-* Advanced control using JSON MQTT commands
+* Advanced control using JSON MQTT commands.
-* Tweak animation variables without needing to alter code
+* Tweak animation variables without needing to alter code.
-* Utilizes a non-blocking reconnect function allowing animations to continue if MQTT or WiFi connection is lost
+* Utilizes a non-blocking reconnect function allowing animations to continue if MQTT or WiFi connection is lost.
+* Automatic Recovery - All varables are published as a retained message to a recovery topic.
+If the ESP is restarted this message is used to return to the previous state.
+* Retained Statuses - The state is published as a retained message allowing your hub (e.g. Home Assistant) to grab the current state if it is restarted.

+## Dependencies
+The following libraries are required and so must be present when compiling.

+* Arduino
+* ESP8266WiFi
+* PubSubClient
+* Adafruit_NeoPixel
+* ArduinoJson

 ## Transmission Codes
 | Code | Message |